Everything Everywhere All at Once: Accolades

+United States

-It won seven of its 11 Academy Award nominations: Best Picture, Best Director, Best Actress (Yeoh), Best Supporting Actor (Quan), Best Supporting Actress (Curtis), Best Original Screenplay and Best Film Editing including a record-tying six above-the-line wins (picture, director, screenplay and acting) including three acting wins.
-The film received 10 BAFTA nominations (winning one), 13 Critics' Choice Movie Awards nominations (winning five), eight Independent Spirit Awards nominations (winning a record-breaking seven), and six Golden Globe Awards nominations (winning two).
+It won seven of its 11 Academy Award nominations: Best Picture, Best Director, Best Actress (Yeoh), Best Supporting Actor (Quan), Best Supporting Actress (Curtis), Best Original Screenplay and Best Film Editing including a record-tying six above-the-line wins (picture, director, screenplay and acting) including three acting wins; 13 Critics' Choice Awards nominations (winning five); eight Film Independent Spirit Awards nominations (winning a record-breaking seven); and six Golden Globe Awards nominations (winning two).
 It was named one of the top 10 films of 2022 by the National Board of Review and the American Film Institute.
-The film also won top prizes from the Directors Guild of America Awards, Producers Guild of America Awards, Writers Guild of America Awards, and Screen Actors Guild Awards (the last of which it won a record-breaking four awards); the film became the fifth film to sweep all four top prizes from the major guilds (DGA, PGA, WGA, SAG), after American Beauty, No Country for Old Men, Slumdog Millionaire, and Argo (all five films ended up winning Best Picture at their respective Academy Awards).
+The film also won top prizes from the Directors Guild of America Awards, Producers Guild of America Awards, Writers Guild of America Awards, and Screen Actors Guild Awards (the last of which it won a record-breaking four awards); the film became the fifth film to sweep all four top prizes from the major guilds (DGA, PGA, WGA, SAG), after American Beauty, No Country for Old Men, Slumdog Millionaire, and Argo (all five films ended up winning Best Picture at their respective Academy Award ceremonies).

 Everything Everywhere All at Once made Academy Awards history in several categories.
 Yeoh was the first Asian Best Actress, the second woman of color after Halle Berry in 2002, and the first Malaysian to win any Academy Award.
 Stephanie Hsu's nomination in the Best Supporting Actress category, alongside Hong Chau's nomination for The Whale, marked the first time two actresses of Asian ethnicity were nominated in that category in the same year.
 Quan was the first Vietnam-born actor to win an Academy Award.
 Jamie Lee Curtis also won the first Oscar of her career, for Best Supporting Actress, helping the film win three out of four acting categories.
 It is also the first science-fiction film to win Best Picture, and the first science-fiction film to win five of the top six Academy Awards.
 While no film has ever won in all four acting categories, it was the third to win three out of four, after A Streetcar Named Desire (1951) and Network (1976), and the first to also win Best Picture.
 It is the first film since 2013's Gravity to win seven Academy Awards, and the most awarded Best Picture winner since 2008's Slumdog Millionaire.

-The reaction to the film's Best Picture win was not without criticism, including Justin Chang lamenting in the Los Angeles Times that the academy "chose the wrong best picture," and compared its win to that of CODA at the previous ceremony:
+The reaction to the film's Best Picture win was not without criticism, including Justin Chang lamenting in the Los Angeles Times that the academy "chose the wrong best picture", and compared its win to that of CODA at the previous ceremony:

 "The more I’ve thought about Everything Everywhere, for all its undeniable representational significance, the more traditional a best picture winner it seems.
 Beneath its veneer of impish, form-busting radicalism, it's as epically self-important, broadly sentimental and thematically unambiguous a movie as any the academy has so honored."

+United Kingdom

+The film received 10 BAFTA nominations, winning one.